Bet You Can’t Eat Just One

 For Tom’s 65th birthday party in July, we decided to celebrate with a fiesta catered by the terrific La Cabañita Restaurant in Montrose (technically Glendale).
 Since La Cabañita was only bringing dinner items, I needed to prepare a few appetizers for the party.
 In addition to guacamole and chips, I made Grilled Watermelon Gazpacho served in shot glasses, Black Bean Salsa and Salsa Baked Goat Cheese Dip.

 Did we have too much food for the party?
-Of course we did, but no one left hungry, which is a good thing!
+Of course, but no one left hungry, which is a good thing!
 Happy Birthday Tomas!!

 1 bag Trader Joe’s Yellow Corn Tortilla Chip Rounds (wonton cups would work well too)